 The airline industry is extremely competitive and businesses will fight tooth and nail to attract the right talent for their team.
-The way in which you position yourself against other companies in the recruitment market is essential – particularly if you want to be an employer which candidates are desperate to work for.
+The way in which you position yourself against other companies in the recruitment market is essential – particularly if you want to be an employer who candidates are desperate to work for.

 The best brands are unique, authentic and answer the question “What is it like to work here?” at every opportunity.
 These companies naturally attract more quality candidates when vacancies become available at their business.
 Here are some key tips on how to improve your employer brand:

 Before you can build a strong brand, you have to know who you are in the first place.
 Reflecting on the details which make your company unique will help you identify a way of speaking to potential employees.

 Ask yourself these questions to help identify what is important: